Migrate users to Azure AD B2C

 - The password is stored by the legacy identity provider in a way that you can't access.
 For example, when the identity provider validates credentials by calling a web service.

-The seamless migration flow thus has two phases: pre migration and set credentials.
+The seamless migration flow consists of two phases: pre migration and set credentials.

 Phase 1: Pre migration